 Respect for human rights policy

 Respect for human rights is a major premise for our operations.
 By clearly stipulating prohibition of child labor and forced labor, we demonstrate our determination to respect human rights.
-Practical actions such as checking applicants’ age using an official document before recruitment are taken to ensure implementation of this policy.
+When hiring, we make sure that there are no fraudulent rules, such as stating the age in official documents.

 We distribute the “Labor and Ethics Guidelines” prepared in accordance with the RBA Code of Conduct for the electronic industry to all executive members to raise their awareness of harassment, while implementing other measures, such as posting the guidelines in the internal database, communicating specific harassment examples, and providing related training programs, to prevent any harassment.

 We do not allow any discrimination in employment, promotion, or pay raises based on nationality, origin, gender, sexual minority (LGBTQ+), etc.